decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-01-installation-guide.md

 2. Install windows-build-tools by running :
 `npm install --global --production windows-build-tools` ...
 Wait for both the Visual Studio Build Tools and Python installers to both read `Successfully installed xxxx`.
 Once these have installed successfully, you will be returned to the command prompt.
-3. Install the CLI by running:
+1. Install the CLI by running:
 `npm install -g decentraland`

+Once the installation is complete, the `dcl` command will be globally available.

+#### Optional: Install Git

+Since Windows machines don't use bash, we recommend that you install git and include git bash.
+You can otherwise run the CLI commands on the Windows command prompt.

-4. Download and install [git](https://git-scm.com/download/win) (you'll likely want the 64-bit Windows version):
+1. Download [git](https://git-scm.com/download/win) (you'll likely want the 64-bit Windows version):
-   1. When prompted choose to install **git bash**
+2. When prompted choose to install **git bash**
-   2. When prompted for a default text editor select **Use the Nano editor by default**
+3. When prompted for a default text editor select **Use the Nano editor by default**
-   3. When prompted to adjust your path environment, select **Use Git from the Windows Command Prompt**
+4. When prompted to adjust your path environment, select **Use Git from the Windows Command Prompt**
-   4. When prompted to choose the SSH executable, select **Use OpenSSH**
+5. When prompted to choose the SSH executable, select **Use OpenSSH**
-   5. When prompted to choose the HTTPS transport backend, select **Use the OpenSSL library**
+6. When prompted to choose the HTTPS transport backend, select **Use the OpenSSL library**
-   6. When prompted to configure the line ending conversions, select **Checkout Windows-style, commit Unix-style line endings**
+7. When prompted to configure the line ending conversions, select **Checkout Windows-style, commit Unix-style line endings**
-   7. When prompted to configure the terminal emulator to use with Git Bash select **Use MinTTY**
+8. When prompted to configure the terminal emulator to use with Git Bash select **Use MinTTY**
-   8. On the final installation screen select the following options
+9. On the final installation screen select the following options
     * **Enable file system caching**
     * **Enable Git Credential Manager**
     * **Enable symbolic links**

-Once the installation is complete, the `dcl` command will be globally available.